TN 83 (05-24)

 • a court.

-In the case of a legally competent, disabled adult, a parent or grandparent may establish a “seed” trust using a nominal amount of his or her own money or, if State law allows, an empty or dry trust.
-After the seed trust is established, the legally competent, disabled adult may transfer his or her own assets into the trust, or a second individual with legal authority (for example, a power of attorney) may transfer the disabled individual's assets into the trust.
-To determine if the second individual had legal authority, see SI 01120.203B.9. in this section.
+In the case of a legally competent, disabled adult, a parent or grandparent may establish a “seed” trust using a nominal amount of their own money or, if State law allows, an empty or dry trust.
+After the seed trust is established, the legally competent, disabled adult may transfer their own assets into the trust, or a different individual or entity with legal authority may transfer the disabled individual's assets into the trust.

 In the case of a trust established through the actions of a court, the creation of the trust must be required by a court order for the exception in section 1917(d)(4)(A) of the Act to apply.
 The special needs trust exception can be met when a court approves a petition and establishes a trust by court order, as long as the creation of the trust has not been completed before the order is issued by the court.
 Court approval of an already created special needs trust is not sufficient for the trust to qualify for the exception.
 The court must specifically either establish the trust or order the establishment of the trust.
 An individual is permitted to petition a court for the present establishment of a trust or may use an agent to do so.
 The court order establishes the trust, not the individual’s petition.
 Petitioning a court to establish a trust is not establishment by an individual.